algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 *The `raccoon_paddle_ctrl.v` file, the raccoon bitmap is limited to only two colors due to memory constraints: black is represented by 0, and grey is represented by 1."*

-### 3.4 Controls and movements.
+### 3.4 Controls and movements

 #### A Car movements

-The different cars should move horizontally across the road, either from left to right or from right to left, depending on their designated lane.
+Different cars should move horizontally across the road, either from left to right or from right to left, depending on their designated lane.

 To achieve this, we first determine whether the car starts from the right or the left by assigning a value of 0 (for left) or -1 (for right).